USAFA-ECE/ece281-book/book/lab/lab3.md

 so that the progression of lights can be easily seen.

 > Have an instructor verify your waveform.
-> Add a screenshot of the waveform to your README and save a copy for your Report.
+> Add a screenshot of the waveform to your repository.

 Markdown syntax for including an image in README.md